persteenolsen/umbraco-13-starter-three/README.md

 21-07-2025

-A Website by Umbraco CMS 13 with Member Registration and Login serving as a Starter
+A Website by Umbraco CMS 13 with Member Registration, Login and Forgot Password serving as a Starter

 # Create a global json